freeformz/icanhazdowntime.org/content/post/on-variables-declarations-slices.md

 published=true
 +++

-There are several different ways to declare slices in Go.
+There are several different ways to declare [slices in Go](https://golang.org/doc/effective_go.html#slices).

-IMO, there is an implied meaning to each of the different ways that I'd like to highlight:
+IMO, there is an implied meaning to each of these different ways:

 1. `var foo []T` : Declare a slice that the code is going to start appending an unknown number of items to and/or the number doesn't matter.
 1. `var foo = []T{ ... }` or `foo := []T{ ... }` : Where `...` is a list of items of type `T`.
 Declare a slice where the code has already figured out how to fill it and it's unlikely to change much or at all while I reference it.
 Prefer the later.
 Also seen as `return []T{ ... }`.